jdh4/mac_productivity/keyboard_remappings/README.md

 /Users/<username>/.config/karabiner/karabiner.json
 ```

-Config files can be shared and should be backed up.
+Configuration files can be shared and should be backed up.

 ## Home Row Mods

-Instead of using a hyper key, one could map the modifier keys to home.
+Instead of using a hyper key, one could map the modifier keys to the home row keys.
 When the key is held the modifer becomes active.
 When it is quickly tapped the key operates as usual.
 We will not explore this in the workshop.

 ![Home Row Mods](images/home_row_mods.jpg)